treeverse/lakeFS/docs/howto/garbage-collection/standalone-gc.md

    }
    ```

-### Deleting marked objects
+### Delete marked objects

 To delete the objects marked by the GC, you'll need to read the `deleted.csv` file, and manually delete each address from AWS.

-Example bash command to move all the marked objects to a different bucket on S3:
+It is recommended to move all the marked objects to a different bucket instead of deleting them directly.

+Here's an example bash script to perform this operation:
 ```bash
 # Change these to your correct values
 storage_ns=<storage namespace (s3://...)>